Ryosuke Nemoto

 Ryosuke Nemoto (根本 亮助, Nemoto Ryōsuke) is a former Japanese football player.
+He spent his career playing for Japan club Montedio Yamagata.

+Career

-Playing career
+Club career

 Nemoto was born in Tsuruoka on August 24, 1980.
 After graduating from high school, he joined newly was promoted to J2 League club, Montedio Yamagata based in his local in 1999.
 He played many matches as forward from first season.
 The club won the 2nd place in 2008 and was promoted to J1 League first time in club history.
 However he retired end of 2008 season without playing J1.

+Managerial career

+After retiring, he became an academy coach for Montedio Yamagata youth team.
+In 2024, he has been pointed as the coach for Tsuruoka Higashi High School football club.